 Cash pooling: risk assessment/compliance checks

-In order to understand the cash pooling arrangement of a particular customer, the CRM or caseworker should identify whether there is a cash pool, what the role of the UK entities are within the cash pool (depositor, borrower, cash pool header, etc.), and how rates are set.
+In order to understand the cash pooling arrangement of a particular customer, the CCM or caseworker should identify whether there is a cash pool, what the role of the UK entities are within the cash pool (depositor, borrower, cash pool header, etc.), and how rates are set.

 The existence of a cash pool is sometimes disclosed in the statutory accounts of the UK companies.